usbman01/WCH-8-Bit-x51-controllers/README.md

 ## Abnomalities:
 1. when executing MOVC A,@A+DPTR and A+DPTR is >= 0x4000 the core resets itself, all usbcomunication stops.
-2. after a usbfirmare stalls a setup request because it is unknown, the next valid setup request gets stalled too.
+2. After a usbfirmare stalls a invalid setup request, the next valid setup request gets stalled too.
 This happens in the bootloader and in all WCH examples.
 The fix for this is easy.
 Insert a UEP0_CTRL &= 0xF2; right after case SETUP:
-3. none of the USB examples passes the Chapter9 requests of USB2CV which checks the conformance to the spec.
+3. None of the USB examples passes the Chapter9 requests of USB2CV which checks the conformance to the spec.